Medicare Cover for Bariatric Surgery – How to fund your Bariatric Surgery

 Will Medicare pay for my Bariatric Surgery?

-The most common Medicare Item Numbers used for Weight Loss Surgery in Australia are
+The most common Medicare Item Numbers used for Weight Loss Surgery in Australia include;

-You can find out more information and criteria for Medicare Item Numbers at the MBS Website
+If you would like more information regarding criteria for Medicare Item Numbers you can also visit the MBS Website

 Will Private Insurance cover my Weightloss Surgery? – Bariatric Surgery & Private Health Insurance